Scottish Veterans LX Hockey Club

 New members (and partners) will be made very welcome and there is room for all standards of players.
 If you want to continue playing hockey into your sixties and beyond, and to have the chance of playing for your country, check out the information about membership or complete the online application form.

 Training/selection sessions take place on the first Sunday of each month except January at the Glasgow National Hockey Centre, Kings Park Road, Glasgow.
-The next session will be on Sunday 1 February (12:00-15:00).
-There will also be sessions on the third Sunday of each month from 12:00 to 15:00 at Auchenhowie, Milngavie, starting on Sunday 19 October 2014.
-The next one will be on Sunday 15 February 2015.
+The next session will be on Sunday 1 March (10:00-12:00).
+Additional sessions at Glasgow Green for Over 60 players have been arranged on Sunday 15 March and Sunday 12 April, both from 12:00-15:00.
+There will also be sessions on the third Sunday of each month from 12:00 to 14:00 at Auchenhowie, Milngavie, starting on Sunday 19 October 2014.
+The next one will be on Sunday 15 March 2015, mainly for Over 65s and Over 70s.

 LUC Ronchin Tournament Lille, France 13-15 March 2015 (Scottish Thistles).